-The mechanics of eating are actually fairly complicated and there are lots of things that can go wrong.
-If you have a child who prefers one kind of texture over another, seems to have trouble chewing foods, or in any other way indicates that there may be a problem and you should have an evaluation done.
+The mechanics of eating are actually fairly complicated and there are lots of things that can potentially go wrong.
+If you have a child who prefers one kind of texture over another, seems to have trouble chewing foods, or in any other way indicates that there may be a problem you should have a medical evaluation done.

 In some states you might need to contact an occupational therapist instead of a speech pathologist.
-A good place to start getting information is the American Occupational Therapy Association (AOTA), although it doesn’t look like they have an online search function.
+A good place to start getting information is the American Occupational Therapy Association (AOTA).

 If it turns out your child has a physical problem eating, therapy will sort it out.
 And if you get an evaluation and it turns out your child handles the mechanics of eating just fine, then you can return to behavioral techniques.
 Either way, you’ll have a lot more information to address the problem.